ingaschwabe/BayesTwin/README.md

 install_github("ingaschwabe/BayesTwin")

 Note: An error might occur when (an earlier version) of the package is already installed on your system (especially when you're using a Mac).
-In this case, deleting the package folder often helps.
+In this case, deleting the package folder often solves the problem.
 The library path can be retrieved by calling the function .libPaths()